MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/assign-roles-to-user-accounts-with-office-365-powershell.md

 - PowerShell
 - Ent_Office_Other
 ms.assetid: ede7598c-b5d5-4e3e-a488-195f02f26d93
-description: "Summary: Use Office 365 PowerShell to assign roles to user accounts."
+description: "Summary: Use PowerShell for Microsoft 365 to assign roles to user accounts."
 ---

-# Assign roles to user accounts with Office 365 PowerShell
+# Assign roles to user accounts with PowerShell for Microsoft 365

-You can quickly and easily assign roles to user accounts using Office 365 PowerShell.
+You can quickly and easily assign roles to user accounts using PowerShell for Microsoft 365.

 >[!Note]
 >To assign roles to user accounts with the Microsoft 365 admin center, see [these instructions](https://docs.microsoft.com/microsoft-365/admin/add-users/assign-admin-roles).